STORM: Segment, Track, and Object Re-Localization from a Single Image: Ablation Details

 \section{Ablation Details}

-\subsubsection{Settings.}
+\subsection{Settings.}

 To validate the effectiveness of SOM, we conducted the following experiments.
 All training was performed on eight A100 GPUs.
 Except for disabling all data augmentation, the remaining settings were consistent with those described in Appendix~\ref{app:imp_details}.
-We evaluated the loss convergence and the speed of loss reduction, as well as the Precision or AP metrics on the test dataset after every 1000 steps.
+We evaluated loss convergence, convergence speed, and AP on the test dataset.
 Additionally, we examined the impact of language injection and the effects of using different HSFA layers.